mdelgadonyc/mdelgadonyc/README.md

 Fellows complete a career development program focused on professional skills development, technical team projects, and industry exposure, culminating in a 40-hour/week paid internship at one of our Host Companies.

-🌱 Currently learning: Go
+- 🌱 Currently learning: Go
-🔨 Currently working on: backend courses and projects on [Boot.Dev](https://boot.dev/).
+- 🔨 Currently working on: backend courses and projects on [Boot.Dev](https://boot.dev/).
-💻 Let's talk about: Ansible, AWS, Linux, containerization, and other amazing technologies ⚡ Fun fact: I love performing improv comedy in my spare time and I used to perform magic at the Abracadabra NYC magic shop
+- 💻 Let's talk about: Ansible, AWS, Linux, containerization, and other amazing technologies

-Skills: AWS, Python, Java, Go, Linux
+- ⚡ Fun fact: I love performing improv comedy in my spare time and I used to perform magic at the Abracadabra NYC magic shop